 - Larger form factors: Supports ATX and XL-ATX motherboards.

-Its function is to integrate all the components with each other so they can communicate and operate together.
+Its function involves integrating all the physical components to communicate and operate together.

-Obviously, as the physical size of a motherboard is reduced, it begins to limit connectivity options and functionality.
+As the physical size is reduced, it limits connectivity options and functionality.

 Motherboards come in the following sizes: